invictus-integration/docs-ifa/versioned_docs/version-v6.0.0/framework/deprecated/matrix-promote.md

 ## Creating a new Logic App & Using Matrix Connectors

 1. Start by creating a new Blank Logic App From Azure Portal
-2. Click on Edit to open the LogicApp Designer, if asked what type of template you want, choose blank
+2. Click on Edit to open the Azure Logic App Designer, if asked what type of template you want, choose blank

    ![template](/images/pubsub-template.png)